peter88213/nv_it/docs/book_view.md

 ### Fase di lavorazione

-This setting is for the tree viewer \"Fase di lavorazione\" coloring mode.
+This setting is for the tree viewer "Fase di lavorazione" coloring mode.

 -   Sections with the same completion status as the selected work phase are black.